Learning Visual Generative Priors without Text: Experiments

-\textbf{Comparison between Different Vision Encoders.} We set up experiments to probe the impact of different types of vision encoders (\eg, unimodal self-supervised $v.s.$ multimodal alignment) on our I2I frameworks.
+\textbf{Ablating vision encoders for I2I generative prior.} We set up experiments to probe the impact of different types of vision encoders (\eg, unimodal self-supervised $v.s.$ multimodal alignment) on our I2I frameworks.
 We adopt three types of vision encoders: CLIP, DINO, and MoCoV3.
 The comparison results in~\Cref{fig:ablate vision encoder} (a) demonstrate that the self-supervised pre-trained vision encoder (\ie, DINO and MoCoV3) has a significantly faster convergence speed in the image-to-image task.
 We then validate the transfer performance on the downstream task that relies most on text-image alignment (text-to-image generation).
 The comparison results in~\Cref{fig:ablate vision encoder} (b) show that the image-text alignment models have significant advantages during the initialization phase of transfer learning.
 However, this advantage quickly diminishes during the fine-tuning process.
 Thus, I2I generation framework has a robustness for different vision encoder types.

-\textbf{Effectiveness of Different Text Encoders for T2I task.} We fairly compare the performance of T5 and CLIP text encoder in text-to-image task based on different I2I models, as shown in~\Cref{fig:ablate text encoder} (a) and (b).
-In the I2I pre-training framework with unimodal vision encoders (\eg, DINO), T5 outperformed the CLIP text encoder in both convergence speed and performance in terms of FID.
-For multimodal vision encoders (\eg, CLIP-L), the CLIP text encoder shows greater advantages in the early stages of learning I2I priors.
-However, T5, as a late bloomer, achieves better FID than CLIP in the final steps.
+\textbf{Ablating different text Encoders for T2I task.} We compare the performance of T5 and CLIP text encoder on different I2I generative priors, as shown in~\Cref{fig:ablate text encoder} (a) and (b).
+For the I2I generative priors with unimodal vision encoders (\eg, DINO), T5 outperformed the CLIP text encoder in both convergence speed and performance in terms of FID.
+For priors with multimodal vision encoders (\eg, CLIP-L), the corresponding CLIP text encoder shows greater advantages in the early transferring stage.
+However, T5 finally achieves better performance.

-\textbf{Effectiveness of Class-Free Guidance for I2I prior.} We ablate condition dropout probability during the training process and the class-free guidance factor in inference phrase in~\Cref{fig:ablate componment} (a) and (b).
+\textbf{Ablating class-free guidance for I2I model.} We ablate condition dropout probability during the training process and the class-free guidance factor in the inference phrase in~\Cref{fig:ablate componment} (a) and (b).
 We investigate that the condition dropout probability during training exhibits similar properties in image-to-image tasks as in text-to-image tasks.
 However, for the class-free guidance factor, we observe that image generation tasks have a broader applicability and a significant robustness advantage.